 In summary, in the framework of the HDLF16-ED feedback scheme, the observed variations of passive fractions as a function of galaxy stellar mass and halo mass can be reproduced, albeit not perfectly, assuming that the hot gas reservoir is retained by infalling satellites, and that gas cooling can take place on them until the hot reservoir is completely exhausted.
 A comparable level of agreement with data can be obtained also by assuming a different feedback scheme, albeit still adopting an instantaneous stripping of the hot gas reservoir (as in the HDLF16-FIRE run).
-Since the assumptions adopted in the former approach are unrealistic, and it does not reproduce the observed evolution of the galaxy stellar mass function, we favour the HDLF16-FIRE model as a better solution to the 'over-quenching' problem discussed earlier.
+Since the assumptions adopted in the former approach are unrealistic, and it does not reproduce the observed evolution of the galaxy stellar mass function, we favour the HDLF16-FIRE model as a better solution to the 'overquenching' problem discussed earlier.
 The agreement with data is not perfect in neither cases, but our exercise demonstrates that the observed variations of passive fractions are not exclusively determined by environmental effects and can, in fact, be significantly affected by a modified treatment of stellar feedback.

 Finally, we note that a more accurate comparison between model predictions and observational data would require running the same group finder employed for the observations on our model catalogues.
-In fact, Campbell et al. (2015) have shown that correlated scatter in galaxy colour at fixed central luminosity and central/satellite misidentification affect the colour-dependent halo occupation statistics.
-While this has an impact on the detailed comparison between observations and model predictions (particularly for
+In fact, Campbell et al. (2015) have shown that correlated scatter in galaxy colour at fixed central luminosity and

 Figure 3.
 Satellite quenching time-scales versus galaxy stellar mass.
 The grey shaded regions represent observational estimates by Wetzel et al. (2013, dark grey) and Hirschmann et al. (2014, light grey).
 Symbols of different colour show model predictions from the four runs considered in this study, as indicated in the legend.
-Only model satellites that are passive at present and that were star forming at infall (see text for detail) have been considered.
+Only model satellites that are passive at present and that were star forming at infall (see the text for detail) have been considered.
 For model predictions, we show the mean values of the quenching time-scales and their scatter.